 One of the problems with sales today

-This morning I read Dan Tyre’s article on the HubSpot blog “6 Phrases Sales Managers Use That Always Backfire”.
+I had read Dan Tyre’s article on the HubSpot blog, “6 Phrases Sales Managers Use That Always Backfire”.
 The article and some of the comments highlighted what I see as one of the major problems happening with inside sales today.

 There are plenty of studies and research that talk about how nearly 80% of skills are lost in the first week after training.
 Or the nearly 50% or more of salespeople who don’t make quota.
 And even though research shows that coaching 3 hours or more a month leads to 17% over quota attainment, few do it.
 It’s too time consuming, it’s too fluffy and intrinsic, it’s hard to measure ROI, it's hard to find someone who can do it...

 It is one of the reasons that over the past few years I have been researching the behavioral, psychological, and educational sciences and applying them to the development of salespeople.
 How do you make it scalable, repeatable, and most importantly teachable inside a company?